raguay/Notes-fman/README.md

 Otherwise, it will use the fman's built-in `open_with_editor`  command to edit the file with a system defined program.

+Also, if the [ProjectManager](https://github.com/raguay/ProjectManager) plugin is installed and the current file is in the current project, then the note will be placed into the projects notes directory.

 There are also some commands:

 Notes:            This is the command tied to `<shift>+n` to create a note for the file or directory under the cursor.